 IMPORTANTLY ... we don't want to get into a lawsuit shooting-match with some corporate lawyer.
 If you represent some other company, by all means just give us your input.
 We strive to be absolutely accurate at all times.
 And again ... many of the the names shown above are trademarks or registered trademarks of the respective companies.

 Also ...
-The above list of outerwear makers might serve as suggestions for people looking for other possibilities.
+The above list of outerwear makers, as it grows, might serve as suggestions for people looking for other possibilities.
 So if you are doing some research, we'd appreciate to hear about your findings.
 We love to be compared to anything else, and we love hearing how other people do things, and how differences are perceived.
 Thanks for your help!

 23 August 2018